 - However, the lead plaintiff is required to demonstrate to the judge that the claim is valid and the members who have signed the class suits have similar claims.

-- The class suit has to be certified by the judge before it is heard in the court of law.
+- The class suit has to be certified by the judge before it is heard in a court of law.
 A mail is sent to all plaintiffs regarding certification of the lawsuit.
-Mail is sent to all except ones who had to opt-out from such mail communication.
+Mail is sent to all except ones who had to opt out from such mail communication.

 - The responsibilities of the lead plaintiff include appointing the attorney, consultation with the attorney, making the decision on the settlement quantum and medium, fair representation of the case, and leading the case on behalf of all.

 - After the class action suit is completed, each plaintiff may receive the settlement in the form of cash or service or any other benefit.
 However, in many cases, such settlement occurs outside the court.
 Thus, compensation will be equally divided among all members regardless of individual damage.